openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Additional `authorization_details` data fields MAY be defined and used when the `type` value is `openid_credential`.
-Note that when using this type, this overrides the language "The AS MUST abort processing and respond with an error `invalid_authorization_details` to the client if [an object in the authorization_details structure] ... is an object of known type but containing unknown fields" in [@!RFC9396].
-The Credential Issuer MUST ignore any unrecognized parameters.
+Note that this effectively defines the type such that it is never considered invalid due to unknown fields.

 The following is a non-normative example of an `authorization_details` object with a `credential_configuration_id`: